Contemporary Serbia follows world’s standard, yet with great respect to its national legacy.

 Earliest known settlements

-History of these lands date back to the earliest known settlements.
-Because of it’s mild climate, rich soil and abundance of water, Serbian lands became the craddle of the oldest European civilisations.
-Explorations along Danube river banks led to revealing of the culture of Lepenski Vir, first organised settlement dating from Age of Neolith.
-Not so far from it, archaeologists have discovered culture of Starčevo, which was a direct rival to Lepenski Vir.
+History of these lands dates back to the earliest known settlements.
+Because of its mild climate, rich soil and abundance of water, Serbian lands became the cradle of the oldest European civilizations.
+Explorations along Danube river banks led to revealing of the culture of Lepenski Vir, first organized settlement dating from Age of Neolith.
+Not so far from it, archaeologists have discovered the culture of Starčevo, which was a direct rival to Lepenski Vir.

-Thanks to it’s position at the crossroad between Europe and Middle East, many civilisations left their mark here during the ancient times.
+Thanks to its position at the crossroad between Europe and the Middle East, many civilizations left their mark here during ancient times.
 Certainly, one of the most respected marks belongs to the Roman Empire.

-Medieval Serbian Kingdom brought prosperity to these lands both in economic and cultural view.
-Thanks to close relations with Byzantine Empire to the East, Republic of Venice to the West and Hungarian Kingdom to the North, Serbian Kingdom was well respected as an intermediary between East and West.
+The medieval Serbian Kingdom brought prosperity to these lands both in economic and cultural view.
+Thanks to close relations with Byzantine Empire to the East, the Republic of Venice to the West and the Hungarian Kingdom to the North, Serbian Kingdom was well respected as an intermediary between East and West.